texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Texas Marriage Records Public?

 Yes, Texas marriage records are public information.
-In line with the Texas Public Information Act, members of the public can view or obtain certified or uncertified copies of marriage records through the record custodian.
+Pursuant to the Texas Public Information Act, members of the public may view or obtain certified or uncertified copies of marriage records through the record custodian.
 However, certain information, like Social Security Numbers, are deemed confidential and redacted from copies provided to the public.

 How to Find Marriage Records in Texas

-Texas County Clerks maintain records of marriages licensed in their respective counties.
-Additionally, individuals can also access marriage records through the Texas Department of State Health Services - Vital Statistics Section (DSHS-VSS).
+Texas County Clerks typically maintain records of marriages licensed in their respective counties.
+Additionally, individuals may access marriage records through the Texas Department of State Health Services - Vital Statistics Section (DSHS-VSS).
 Persons interested in finding marriage records may follow these steps:

 Step 1.
 Consider the type of record required: The first step is to decide if a copy of the record or just visual confirmation would serve your purpose of accessing the record.
 If the goal is to verify that a marriage took place or a license was issued, you can check the online indexes of statewide marriages maintained by the DSHS Vital Statistics Section or public indexes that may be provided on some County Clerk’s website.
 On the other hand, if a record copy is needed, interested persons should determine whether to get a verification letter from the DSHS-VSS or a certified or unofficial copy from the County Clerk.
 Note that marriage verification letters issued by the DSHS-VSS cannot be used for official purposes.